dwhitacre/hds-tm-events/README.md

 ### Process Compose

-From the root you can kick off the `app`, `api`, and `db` all in one go.
-This does not run the db migrations, you want to run those separately.
+From the root you can kick off the `app`, `api`, `db`, and `test` all in one go.
+This does not run the db migrations, you want to run those separately otherwise the tests will fail.
 ```
 process-compose
 ```